Welcome to our Green Schools Page

 Work will begin on earning our next green flag in September.
 The new committee will focus on Global Citizenship - Litter.
 The committee will comprise children from 3rd to 6th class.
 A second Tidy Towns committee will be elected with children from Infants to 6th class working to keep our school neat and tidy.

 Representatives from Kinsale Tidy Towns and Supervalu visited St Multose on Wednesday 15th May and gifted us with a selection of flowers and plants.
 We hope to further promote biodiversity in our school, adding to the great work our Green Team began last year when we were awarded our Green Flag for Biodiversity.
-The Tidy Towns team will return in September to see our garden. our progress.
+The Tidy Towns team will return in September to see our progress.

 Walk to school week